COCO-Counterfactuals: Automatically Constructed Counterfactual Examples for Image-Text Pairs: Introduction

 Collecting such counterfactual examples from existing image datasets is infeasible due to the massive variation in natural images that can accurately depict even identical text captions.
 While manual creation of counterfactual examples by humans is an option that has been employed previously for NLP \citep{kaushik2019learning, gardner2020evaluating}, this approach suffers from a lack of scalability due to the high cost of human labor, which would be compounded even further for multimodal counterfactuals due to the need for both text and image editing skills.
 Given these challenges, how can paired image-text counterfactual examples be created at the scale needed for effective model evaluation and data augmentation?

 We address this problem by introducing a novel data generation pipeline for automatically creating multimodal counterfactual examples using text-to-image diffusion models.
-Our approach minimally edits captions from an existing image-text dataset and then leverages Stable Diffusion \citep{rombach2021highresolution} with cross-attention control \citep{hertz2022prompt} to generate a pair of images with minimal differences (i.e., isolated to the counterfactual change).
+Our approach minimally edits captions from an existing image-text dataset and then leverages Stable Diffusion \citep{rombach2021highresolution} with cross-attention control \citep{hertz2022prompt} to generate pairs of images with minimal differences (i.e., isolated to the counterfactual change).
 We employ our data generation pipeline to create at scale \textbf{\cococounterfactuals} (Figure~\ref{fig:main_examples}), a counterfactual variant of the MS-COCO dataset~\citep{lin2014microsoft}.

 We validate the quality of \cococounterfactuals using human evaluations and conduct zero-shot experiments showing that state-of-the-art multimodal models are challenged by our generated counterfactual examples.
 Our additional experiments show that training CLIP \citep{radford2021learning} on \cococounterfactuals improves its performance on multiple OOD datasets, including zero-shot tasks not seen during training.
-We make \cococounterfactuals and the code for our counterfactual data generation pipeline publicly available under the CC BY 4.0 License\footnote{Our code and dataset is available via our \href{https://github.com/IntelLabs/multimodal_cognitive_ai/tree/main/COCO-Counterfactuals}{GitHub repository}}.
+We make \cococounterfactuals and the code for our counterfactual data generation pipeline publicly available under the CC BY 4.0 License.